 MSAN is now accepting applications for membership.
-MSAN is actively looking to add districts outside the Midwest and East Coast.
+MSAN is actively looking to expand its network outside the Midwest and East Coast.

 Benefits of Membership

-MSAN member districts are part of a community working toward solutions to common issues around race and student achievement.
-Additionally, districts have the opportunity to participate in research projects and access study-related interventions and resources.
+MSAN is a national coalition of multiracial and multicultural school districts learning, growing, and working together toward the goal of improving access, opportunity, and achievement for students of color.
+Additionally, districts have the opportunity to participate in research projects and access information related to evidence-based interventions and resources.
 Click here for more information on the Benefits of MSAN membership.

 Characteristics of MSAN Districts

-• MSAN Kids Location - MSAN districts are most often well established first ring suburbs or small/mid-size cities.
+• MSAN Kids Location - MSAN districts are most often thriving first ring suburbs or small/mid-size cities.

-• Research - MSAN districts have typically had significant relationships with major research universities or other research institutions.
+• Research - Most MSAN districts have or had past relationships with research universities or been engaged in research projects with external organizations or groups.

 Selection Factors

-The Governing Board considers several factors as new districts are selected.
-None of these are stated as absolutes but are considered guiding factors in review and selection.
+The Governing Board considers several factors when determining whether a district will be accepted as a new member of MSAN.
+None of the items below are absolutes, but are considered as guiding factors in review and selection.

-• In the selection process, consideration will be given to building greater regional distribution of Network districts.
+• During the selection process, consideration will be given to expanding the network to new regions of the country.

 Apply Now